oudeismetis/oudeis/content/blog/2020/spark-jdbc-throttling-writes.md

 There are three main places you can alter configuration to solve this issue (or at least mitigate and alleviate).

 ### Spark
-Again...spark is designed to do a lot of operations very fast, so it will hit the DB as hard as it can without thinking twice and doesn't offer any direct settings for throttling JDBC connections.
+Again. . .spark is designed to do a lot of operations very fast, so it will hit the DB as hard as it can without thinking twice and doesn't offer any direct settings for throttling JDBC connections.

 However, there are a couple of settings you can pass that will artificially slow things.